Skip to main content

 3. Create a workspace

-A workspace maps to a GitHub repository.
-Pick the repo you want to work on from the list of available repositories.
-Whim creates the workspace, syncs your repo’s code into the cloud, and sets up the environment.
+A workspace is your project home in Whim — it maps to a GitHub repository.
+Pick the repo you want to work on from your list of available repositories.
+Whim creates the workspace and syncs your code.
+You can also create a brand-new GitHub repo from this screen if you’re starting fresh.

 4. Choose your AI provider